MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Ich essen gern pizza - I like to eat pizza
 Bestellen order
 	Was möchten Sie Bestellen
+	Ich möchte ein Mineralwasser Bestellen - I would like to order an mineral water

 Zucker Sugar
 Eis ice cream